cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 The airway obstruction action was validated with a scenario that applies an airway obstruction action with varying severities, 0.3, 0.6, and 1.0.
 Varying the severity of the obstruction simulates partial obstructions and a complete obstruction.
 The severity levels logarithmically increase the airway resistance, as shown in Figure 22.

-The resulting outputs from the %BioGears engine are shown in Table 11 for common clinical parameters, such as heart rate, respiratory rate, and oxygen saturation.
+The resulting outputs from the engine are shown in Table 11 for common clinical parameters, such as heart rate, respiratory rate, and oxygen saturation.
 In the event of complete airway obstruction, a drop in oxygen saturation and respiration rate are expected.
 In contrast, hemodynamic variables, such as heart rate, are expected to increase.

 <center>
 <table border="0">